daseECNU/Ginkgo/README.md

 **CLAIMS** (CLuster-Aware In-Memory Sql query engin) is a parallel in-memory database prototype, which runs on clusters of commodity servers and aims to provide real-time data analytics on relational dataset.
+It is the former system of **GINKGO**.

+This branch is used for scheduling multiple pipelines.

 #### Highlights